kwaldenphd/python-anaconda/lab-procedure.md

     print(name.title())
 ```

-<blockquote>QK: Did the program return the results that you expected?
+<blockquote>QL: Did the program return the results that you expected?
 Explain the output in your own words.</blockquote>

 82. Python uses a variety of Boolean Operators – these are the conditional tests that return a True or False.
 ```Python